SAP/spartacus-docs/_pages/dev/authentication.md

 In order for Spartacus to work with the authorization server, set the following feature toggles to `true` in your `spartacus-features.module.ts`:
 - `authorizationCodeFlowByDefault`: Sets the default authentication configuration to authorization code grant.
 - `incrementProcessesCountForMergeCart`: Enables the merge cart operation to set carts as unstable by incrementing the cart process count.
-- `dispatchLoginActionOnlyWhenTokenReceived`: (*Verify) Enables dispatching the login action event only upon receiving the token.
-Login action events are emitted on app initialization.
-Spartacus recommends replacing the `ActionsSubject` token with the `LOGIN_EVENTS` token in the application for detecting login events.
+- `dispatchLoginActionOnlyWhenTokenReceived`: Limits dispatching the `AuthActions.Login` action only upon receiving the token from the Authorization Server at the beginning of an authenticated session.
 - `cdsLoginEventsToken`: Enables the `LOGIN_EVENTS` token to inject an observable that, on subscription, replays any login events recorded during application startup.
+Login action events are now emitted during app initialization.
+Spartacus recommends replacing the `ActionsSubject` token with the `LOGIN_EVENTS` token in the application for detecting login events.

 The following configuration options in your `spartacus-features.module.ts` allow for more granular control of authentication behavior:
 - `AuthConfig.authentication.sendAuthHeaderOnRevoke`: Enables or disables sending the current token in the "Authorization" header.